evenlyjekyll/evenlyjekyll.github.io/_projects/bvb.md

 customclass: bvb
 title: Borussia Dortmund
 appstore: http://google.com
-small-description: We build the app for the BVB on behalf of SPORTFIVE.
-descriptions:
+small-description: On behalf of SPORTFIVE we are building the app for internationally renowned soccer club Borussia Dortmund.
+description:   |
-    - We build the app for the BVB on behalf of SPORTFIVE.
+    We took over the development of the Borussia Dortmund app from our friends at [Rheinfabrik](http://www.rheinfabrik.de) on behalf of [SPORTFIVE](http://www.sportfive.de).

+    The BVB app encompasses all the features a fan could wish for: play schedule, live ticker and push notification, player and team infos as well as posts from Facebook, Twitter and Instagram.
+On a match day the app transforms into a realtime stream with detailed up to the minute infos, texts, videos and images.

+    The app is designed by our partners at [Silberpuls](http://silberpuls.de) and built with love for Android and iOS.

 hero-img: /images/img02.png
 hero-img-small: /images/img02-small.png